LiskArchive/lisk-legacy-docs/lisk-sdk/lisk-commander/introduction.md

 Please be sure to read and follow our [Contribution Guidelines](https://github.com/LiskHQ/lisk-sdk/blob/development/docs/CONTRIBUTING.md).

 ### Gitter
-If you have any further questions please join our [Gitter](https://gitter.im/LiskHQ/lisk).
+If you have any further questions please join our [Gitter](https://gitter.im/LiskHQ/lisk) channel.